 What’s the Second Step?

 Once you’ve considered some of the important preliminaries, it’s important that you take a sober look at your strengths and weaknesses and confirm that you should pursue entrepreneurship.
 I always say “just because you can do something doesn’t mean that you should do it.”
 It’s important to work with your strengths while finding ways to compensate for your weaknesses.
 This is something that I always address when working with career coaching clients who are contemplating a career change.
 One way to offset personal weaknesses is to find partners, employees, and/or contractors who excel at things that you’re not good at.
-Another option is to develop systems to offset those weaknesses.
+Another option is to develop systems and/or procedures to offset those weaknesses.

 There’s plenty to think about before making the leap from employee to entrepreneur.
 At the upcoming Second Career / Encore Entrepreneurship breakfast event scheduled for March 17th, I’ll discuss three concepts that will help ensure a smoother start and more successful entrepreneurship.
 Specifically, we’ll discuss:

 - The importance of planning before you launch, preferably while you’re still working elsewhere.
 A key concept is starting early.